CalebMorris/reflux-store-cache-mixin/README.md

 # reflux-store-cache-mixin

-Reflux mixin for chaching data.
+Reflux mixin for caching data.

 Main usage is to reduce network calls for slowly changing data